AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * [Creating Probability-Based Enemy Data Generation Model](HighValueProjectTutorials/CreatingProbabilityBasedEnemyDataGenerationModel.md)

-  * Uses players' combat data paired with enemies' data to predict likelihood that the player will engage with the enemy if spawned.
+  * Uses players' combat data (optional) paired with enemies' data to predict likelihood that the player will engage with the enemy if spawned.

   * No need to add new content; the model can use existing content to optimize your games.